mattmaniak/fiflo/README.md

 - No.

 How can I contribute?
-- Go into docs/, read and send request.
+- Go into the docs/, read and send a request.